Is Upland in Drought or Not?

 - Weather Based Irrigation Controllers Rebate

 - Small Site (500-10,000 sq. ft.)
 Irrigation Controller Upgrade Program.

 - Residential Landscape (10,890 sq. ft. or more) Retrofit Program.

 - Pressure Regulator Valve Program (for high indoor water pressure)

-Turf Removal Program has returned!
-Now called Landscape Transformation Program
+Turf Removal Program now called Landscape Transformation Program

 The Turf Removal Program by Metropolitan Water District.
-Under the new Landscape Transformation Program, the City of Upland will offer a rebate of $3.00 per square foot of turf removed accessed via Be Waterise, started July 9, 2018.
+Under the new Landscape Transformation Program, the City of Upland will offer a rebate of $3.00 per square foot of turf removed accessed via Be Waterise.
 Must meet the eligibility requirements.

-The new program rewards landscape designs that incorporate water-saving plants, technology, irrigation systems and hardware.
+The program rewards landscape designs that incorporate water-saving plants, technology, irrigation systems, and hardware.
 The result may be a beautiful bee-butterfly-and-bird-attracting landscape that is sustainable and can save a significant amount of water.